JayMonkey/Sony-S-DSDT-Patches/README.md

 Update 28th March 2015
 ----------------------

-Added a new SSDT patch to remove the unused Package buffer(s) placeholders which resolves the PARSEOP erros when compiling the CPU power managment SSDT (SDDT-2).
+Added a new SSDT patch to remove the unused Package buffer(s) placeholders which resolves the PARSEOP erros when compiling the CPU power managment SSDT (SDDT-2) - credit to RehabMan

 How to Use